hettie-d/NORM/README.md

  This meethodology was developed by [Hettie Dombrovskaya](https://github.com/hettie-d) and [Boris Novikov](https://github.com/bn1206) and was fully implemented at Braviant Holidings, Chicago IL.

+## Important update
+On Apr 13 2022, we added a new subdirectory NORM_GEN for the Phase II of NORM project:

+Automation of the NORM functions generation.
+Stay tuned!

 ## What's in the repo?

  The purpose of this repo is to provide a working example of the usage of NORM methodology.